andreluizreis/otx-app-code-challenge/README.md

 The app should have:
 1 - Show the list of files and folders loaded from the data model (`data.json`).
-2 - Give the option to star/favorite a file or folder.
+2 - Give the option to star/favourite a file or folder.
 3 - The user can navigate between folders.
 4 - The user can click on a file or a folder.
 If the file is selected, it opens a screen with the name of the file.
-If the folder is selected, it opens a list of file in it.
+If the folder is selected, it opens a list of files in it.
-5 - Favorites screen: Users can see their favorite files or folders.
+5 - Favourites screen: Users can see their favourite files or folders.